tonysla/Imbalanced-classification_caret_package/README.md

             No  84  21
             Yes 13  80

+Sensitivity & specificity for the balanced version

+        Accuracy : 0.8283
+        Sensitivity : 0.8660
+        Specificity : 0.7921

 There are less false negative predicted in the balanced version, eventhough the test set is larger than in the imbalanced version.
+That is why the sensitivity scores higher in the balanced version.
+Achiving a high score in sensitivity is more important than scoring a high result in total accuracy.

 Comparing ROC chart for the imbalanced & balanced version

 ![imbalanced](https://cloud.githubusercontent.com/assets/22155935/25368216/e53b08ae-2948-11e7-9de7-9c2b878bda94.png)